tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 First off, you'll need to set up an AWS account along with `aws-cli`.
 If you haven't done this before, scroll down to the **Appendix** section and come back here!

 We'll create a new directory and initialize a new Go module using `go mod init <modulename>`.
 Our basic dependency will be the AWS SDK for Lambda functions and Go.

-Here's the most basic example I could think of; our function expects a JSON payload which will be unmarshalled into a struct, and then printed out.
+Here's the most basic example I could think of; a function that expects a JSON payload, unmarshalled into a struct, and then printed out.
 ```go
 package main